 On successful completion of this subject the learner will be able to:

-- Critically assess and evaluate the work of screen producers and production companies
+- To critically assess and evaluate the work of a producer or production/distribution company.

 - * Assessment timing is indicative of the week that the assessment is due or begins (where conducted over multiple weeks), and is based on the standard University academic calendar